krotz-dieter/dicomweb-dmwl-mpps/examples/Scheduled-Acquisition-Workflow/DMWL/5-Get-Performed-Workitem.md

-### Example: Get a specific performed workitem and return all attributes
+### Example 1: Get a specific performed workitem and return all attributes

 ```http
 GET /radiology/modality-performed-procedure-steps/1.2.12345678.987654?includefield=all HTTP/1.1